-When it comes to upkeep of period windows, little cracks and breaks can be a common occurrence, due to natural age related wear and tear, particularly in timber frames.
+When it comes to the upkeep of period windows, little cracks and breaks can be a common occurrence, due to natural age-related wear and tear, particularly in timber frames.
 Glasswork used to be an expensive and specialist craft, which often meant smaller fragments were made and leading used to patchwork these together.
 Although a beautiful and timeless style, this can also fall victim to weathering and disrepair.
 These are normally relatively easy to fix, but should always be mended in consultation with a conservation specialist.

 You might think it easier to replace your period windows if you start to experience some of the above challenges, particularly when you pair this with other common problems faced by those living in older properties.
 However, a little TLC with your conservation specialist can help fix any cosmetic blemishes and you might just find secondary glazing can address the rest!

 A cold conundrum